adiongson/adiongson-portfolio/README.md

-Welcome to my GitHub Data Analytics Portfolio!
-This repository showcases my case-studies and emphasizing my data analytics and visualization skills using R and Tableau!
-Here's to curiosity.
+Welcome to my GitHub Data Science Portfolio!
+This repository showcases my case-studie(s), emphasizing my data science and analytics using programming such as R!
+Here's to curiosity and building more.
 Cheers!